cmvandrevala/more-than-equations/content/Computer Science/Labs/Cutting in Queue.md

 > You can assign each Amazon S3 Batch Operations job a numeric priority, which can be any positive integer.
 S3 Batch Operations prioritizes jobs according to the assigned priority.
 Jobs with a higher priority (or a higher numeric value for the priority parameter) are evaluated first.
 Priority is determined in descending order.
 For example, a job queue with a priority value of 10 is given scheduling preference over a job queue with a priority value of 1.

 This sounds like a priority queue!
 We literally just implemented one of those!
-So S3 Batch Operations is probably a glorified priority queue which stores jobs, and each job has a priority value between 1 and 10.
+So S3 Batch Operations is probably a glorified priority queue which stores jobs, and each job has a priority value which ranks them.
 Neat!

 But reading onwards...